 Integrate fresh data into your CRM

 One of the most annoying jobs to perform as a sales developer today is manual data entry.
 Today with integrations and APIs, your business important information can be channeled into any tool.
-In the case of sales development, the information you need to make a smarter conversation with using autonomous targeting that could lead to possible sales is your CRM.
+In the case of sales development, the information you need to make a smarter conversation using autonomous targeting that could lead to possible sales is your CRM.